- What is The Psychotherapy Institute (TPI)?

 Participants enrolled in the program may provide supervision to staff therapists in TPI’s post graduate training program, as well as to licensed therapists in the community through the Institute’s professional consultation service

-This can vary according to your practice or work situation, but for maximum learning, we recommend that you supervise three or more clinicians.
+This can vary according to your practice or work situation, but for maximum learning, we recommend that you supervise two or more clinicians.

 Participants in training receive individual consultation from senior clinicians who have closely studied and applied the supervision process.
 Participants also work in a small group with a group consultant, studying the literature and sharing supervisory experiences, to better understand the complex relationships between consultant and supervisor, supervisor and supervisee, and supervisee and patient.